 Soft or hard panniers on a Ténéré 700?

-I run soft luggage on mine and would again for serious off-road touring — it's lighter, it doesn't try to break your leg in a fall, and it suits the T7's adventure intent.
+Soft luggage is the popular choice for serious off-road touring on the T7 — it's lighter, it doesn't try to break your leg in a fall, and it suits the bike's adventure intent.
 Hard panniers make more sense for security-focused road touring.
-I break the whole decision down, with crash behaviour and weight data, in the soft-vs-hard panniers comparison linked below.
+The whole decision is broken down, with crash behaviour and weight data, in the soft-vs-hard panniers comparison linked below.